SSWConsulting/SSW.Rules.Content/rules/know-the-basic-video-terminologies/rule.md

 Is a video editing technique in which the frame is divided into discrete non-overlapping images or video sources.

-For example, Pieres and Sam are shown in split screen during the interview.
+For example, Piers and Sam are shown in a split screen during the interview.

 `youtube: https://www.youtube.com/embed/https://youtu.be/uUI6pllk6TA?t=22`